 Niigata, Japan is a city located on the Japan seaside to the north of Tokyo.
 An agricultural powerhouse, this region is known for pure water, and excellent growing conditions for rice and produce.

 I was fortunate enough to sample these during my time there, enjoying the hospitality of the folks I was homestaying with.
 The rice and the miso (soybean paste) was delicious!
+One of the highlights of the homestay was the tasty sukiyaki stew with Takayama wagyu beef.
+This region is known for having even tastier meat than Kobe beef!

 There wasn’t too much of the seaside to see in the middle of winter, but I did get to go down to the middle of Niigata city and check out the New Year’s festival at the Hakusan Shrine.
 In Japanese culture New Years is held during the solar calendar, with activities taking place on Dec.
 31st and January 1st.